You are here

-- Obtain the list of companies attending the fair through the website or mobile guide.
+- Obtain the list of organizations attending the fair through the website or mobile guide.

-- Once you identify the companies you want to target, research them.
-Read their websites and enter the company or organization names in a couple of search engines to see what others are saying about them.
+- Once you identify the organizations you want to target, research them.
+Read their websites and enter the organization names in a couple of search engines to see what others are saying about them.